 The main task of the snake is to transfer the audio signal from point A to point B with minimal loss of quality of the signal itself.
 So, if you know how audio transmission works over a standard multi-core cable, it will be much easier for you to figure out how it works with a digital multi-core device or a digital snake.
 Nowadays, instead of multi-cors , audio systems have the possibility to use a digital signal transfer option.
 In digital snakes, the regular audio is encoded to digital with the assistance of converters.
 All the channels and their signals are packed and transferred with a single wire to the mixer and then reconverted to the analog signal again.

 The main difference between analog and digital snakes is latency, and this is perhaps why some might think twice about adopting this system, although with quality equipment it isn’t really a big issue.
 Latency is the total time it takes a data package to progress from digital snake to the mixer.
 The good thing is that the latency on most devices is quite subtle, almost unnoticeable.
 In digital snakes, an audio is mostly transferred via Ethernet (Cat5, Cat5e, Cat6…) RJ45 connectors, MADI (Multichannel Audio Digital Interface), Dsub… The downside of the digital multicore system is its price.
 It can be pretty expensive, but, the good news – many of the digital mixing consoles can be a great alternative.
 Digital mixers which can provide you multicore recording can be your digital snake.
 The only thing left is to buy a long enough cable to reach from the stage to the mixer and that would be it.
 To simplify, you have a band on stage, several microphones and instrument cables, one digital snake system, and a mixing desk, let’s say 100m away from the band.
 Next step – connect all of your instruments to the digital snake box.
 From the backside of the digital snake device, connect your (usually Cat5) network digital cable (which should be 100m in length) and unwrap it and plug it into the network input socket commonly used on digital consoles.
 Yes, just like that, simple and super easy.
 Especially due to the weight and thickness of the cable, it is much simpler and lighter than regular analog audio multi-cores.
+Read my other post about how digital and analog mixers compare.

 How does an analog stage box work?